'Southern Blob' of hot ocean is causing a megadrought thousands of miles away in Chile - Local News 8

 South America had previously seen an overall decline in rainfall going back decades, coinciding with the emergence of the Blob.
 But it was sporadic — sometimes there would be drought years, and other times plentiful rain.

-But as climate change intensified, global warming caused the Blob to expand and grow much hotter in the past decade — and the drought soon became one continuous, unending stretch.
+But global warming has caused the Blob to expand and grow much hotter over the past decade — and the drought has become one continuous, unending stretch.
 During the winter season in the southern hemisphere, the Blob warms about three times faster than the global average in other parts of the ocean, Clem said.

 “So this thing started in the central tropical Pacific, get some warming, the pattern continues for 40 years — then you just have added heat being pumped into it from increasing greenhouse gases,” Clem said.
 “That’s what has allowed the Blob to reach such extreme rates of warming … which is why we’re seeing a drought that is so unprecedented.”